bbauska/W3Cx-5of5/README.md

 ![](./images/image375.png){width="5.0in"
 height="2.3269225721784776in"}

-If I want to remove the last element, I can use the \"pop\" method.
-You remember that the \"push\" method adds at the end an element and the
-\"pop\" method will just remove the last element.
-Now, the array contains only the first element, I \"popped\", i.e., I removed the last element from the array.
+If I want to remove the last element, I can use the &quot;pop&quot; method.
+You remember that the &quot;push&quot; method adds at the end an element and the &quot;pop&quot; method will just remove the last element.
+Now, the array contains only the first element, I &quot;popped&quot;, i.e., I removed the last element from the array.

-Ok that\'s all for this video, you saw the most common methods: **push, pop** and **sort.** You saw that the first element is at **index 0**, the last element at index **length-1** and that you can also use some comparison functions for the **sort** elements.
+Ok that&apos;s all for this video, you saw the most common methods: **push, pop** and **sort.** You saw that the first element is at **index 0**, the last element at index **length-1** and that you can also use some comparison functions for the **sort** elements.

-[\<end of transcript 3.2.1\>]
+[&lt;end of transcript 3.2.1&gt;]

 <h4>ERRATA in the above video:</h4>

--   In the part that explains the splice method for removing element, I say \"splice(0, 1) removed the element that was in the middle\".
+-   In the part that explains the splice method for removing element, I say &quot;splice(0, 1) removed the element that was in the middle&quot;.
     This is a mistake, as it removes the FIRST element, the one that was at index 0.
-It is not the element that was \"in the middle\", as I say in the video (the element was in the middle of the array before we sorted it).
+It is not the element that was &quot;in the middle&quot;, as I say in the video (the element was in the middle of the array before we sorted it).